wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/d. [Node deployment] [ubuntu] deb package /lesson.md

 After syncrhonization is completed, your node will be ready for mining!
 If your node generates a block, you will get a reward for block generation right to your node wallet.

+Please, note that once you have a synchronized node, you can export the node's blockchain to a binary file.
+It will allow you to deploy one more node on your host.
+For more details, read [Export Blockchain to Binary File](https://docs.waves.tech/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain#export-blockchain-to-binary-file).

 ---